10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. Non Coding Deliverables
 1. The Application

+Here is a [Checklist](checklist.md) that you are welcome to use and add to for your convenience.

 ### Part One: The Pitch

 Your team will conceptualize two web app startup ideas and application, focusing on a unique problem-solving approach.